-By default, SONAR stacks any overlapping clips on top of each other, but you can choose to display them in separate lanes in the same track.
-When you store clips in separate lanes, it's easy to mute and solo them individually and eventually come up with a composite take, with only the best clips playing back.
+By default, SONAR stacks any overlapping clips on top of each other, but you can choose to display them in separate layers (lanes) in the same track.
+When you store clips in separate layers, it's easy to mute and solo them individually and eventually come up with a composite take, with only the best clips playing back.
+You can also mute and solo whole layers.